Thank you to our funders and partners!

 THE PUBLIC: Much of our funding comes in the form of small donations from the public.
 Members of the public also play a vital moral support role, encouraging us to push forward with our vision!
 You can get involved in our work by making a contribution or volunteering for Eating with then Ecosystem.

 TOWN OF NARRAGANSETT.
-The Town of Narragansett, RI enhanced our interpretive signage trail by funding the creation of a sign about the Galilee charter board industry and the installation of four decorative dock pilings for sign mounting.
+The Town of Narragansett, RI enhanced our interpretive signage trail by funding the creation of a sign about the Galilee charter boat industry and the installation of four decorative dock pilings for sign mounting.

 UNIVERSITY OF RHODE ISLAND: The University of Rhode Island Graduate School of Oceanography received a NOAA Saltonstall-Kennedy grant in 2016-2018 to partner with Eating with the Ecosystem to devise "ecosystem-based" seafood marketing strategies to complement the push for ecosystem-based fisheries management in New England.
 The project will assess the degree of symmetry between New England marine ecosystems and seafood markets, and better understand barriers and opportunities associated with achieving a closer match between the two.